raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

     b-->c-->d-->Empty
 </div>

 We can see that there are three nodes.
 The "data" for the nodes are the numbers 1, 2, and 3 respectively.
 The links between them are shown as arrows.
 The third and last node in the list does not link to another node.
-We show this as an arrow to a circular node, which signifies "empty."
+We show this as an arrow to a circular node, which signifies `Empty`.
 If we have an empty list, we show it like this:

 <div class="mermaid">
   graph LR